awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## How do you control access to CloudTrail?<a name="cloudtrail-concepts-iam"></a>

 AWS Identity and Access Management is a web service that enables Amazon Web Services \(AWS\) customers to securely control access to AWS resources\.
-With IAM, you can centrally manage permissions that control which CloudTrail resources users can access\.
-For more information about security in CloudTrail, see [Identity and Access Management for AWS CloudTrail](security-iam.md)\.
+Using IAM, you can centrally manage permissions that control which CloudTrail resources users can access\.
 For more information about controlling user permissions, see [Controlling user permissions for CloudTrail](control-user-permissions-for-cloudtrail.md)\.

 ## How do you log management and data events?<a name="understanding-event-selectors"></a>